Radiation Treatment for Gynecologic Cancers

 - Loss of hair in the pelvic area.
 Hair typically starts to regrow a month or so after treatment.
 However, your hair might not grow back exactly as it was before treatment and for some, the hair loss becomes permanent.

-- Reduced blood counts, including neutropenia, anemia or thrombocytopenia (low platelet count).
+- Reduced blood counts, including neutropenia (low white blood cell count), anemi (low red blood cell count) or thrombocytopenia (low platelet count).

 Long-Term Side Effects

-The side effects discussed thus far tend to occur during treatment up until a few months after treatment.
-Long-term effects can occur months to many years after cancer treatment and the risks vary depending on the areas included in the field of radiation and the radiation techniques that were used, as these continue to develop and improve.
+The side effects discussed thus far tend to occur during treatment, up until a few months after treatment.
+Long-term effects can occur months to many years after cancer treatment.
+The risks vary depending on the areas included in the field of radiation and the radiation techniques that were used, as these continue to develop and improve.
 Some of the potential long-term side effects of radiation for gynecologic cancers include:

 - There is a low risk of developing a second cancer in or near the radiation field.
 These are called secondary cancers, and they develop as a result of the exposure of healthy tissue to radiation.
 Modern radiation techniques are designed to limit this exposure, but it is not always possible to prevent all exposure and still achieve the desired outcomes.